 - Expect Sport Management Conferences

-- Gain hands-on management skills by working during various championships with athletic conferences including the MEAC, CIAA, ACC, and Mid-Atlantic conferences
+- Gain hands-on management skills with various MEAC, CIAA, ACC, and Mid-Atlantic conferences

-- Travel to major sport cities to meet top management to enhance student professional development
+- Travel to major sports cities to meet top management to enhance student professional development

-- Participate in campus activities such as Homecoming, Founder's Day Convocation and Hoops for Heart
+- Homecoming, Founder 's Day Convocation and Hoops for Heart

 - Volunteer with various non-profit agencies

 - Collect and donate to the homeless

-- Special guests attend Sport Management Majors meetings to discuss a variety of topics regarding being successful in the sports business industry.
+- Special guests attend Sport Management Majors meetings to discuss a variety of topics in the sport business.

-- Other colleges and universities provide information for those students wanting to attend graduate school.
+- Other students wanting to attend graduate school.

 - SHAPE America: Society of Health and Physical Educators

-- North Carolina Alliance for Athletics, Health, Physical Education, Recreation and Dance (NCAAHPERD)
+- North Carolina Alliance for Athletics, Physical Education, Recreation and Dance (NCAAHPERD)